andr-ew/nest_/study/study2.md

 running this, we get a unique vertical number on each grid column. [look at all those functions !](https://www.youtube.com/watch?v=F-X4SLhorvw) let's take this apart:

 1. `nest_(16)` creates a nest with 16 bank slots, numbered `n[1]` to `n[16]`
-2. the `each` is a function that runs another function for each item in a nest.
+2. `each` is a function that runs another function for each item in a nest.
-3. the function sent to `each` gets two arguments, the current key (numeric or string) and the current item
+3. the function sent to `each` recieves two arguments, the current key (numeric or string) and the current item
 4. within our function we return something, this gets placed in the current slot.
-5. we're returning a number affordance. the `x` coordinate is set to the key, `i`, which counts up to 16
+5. we're returning a `number` affordance. the `x` coordinate is set to the key, `i`, which counts up to 16

-phew! if that's a lot to remember, it's easy to just copy and paste the snippet above, adjusting as needed. but having all of these seperate tools at your desposal opens up some handy shortcuts beyond simple repetition. for example, we can consolidate the repeated function in the last pagination example:
+phew! if that's a lot to remember, it's easy to just copy and paste the snippet above, adjusting as needed. but having all of these seperate tools at your desposal opens up some handy shortcuts beyond simple repetition. for example, using `each`, we can consolidate the repeated function in the last pagination example:
 ```
 pages = nest_ {
     nest_ {